John Neilson Institution

 Pupils were strictly prohibited from using tobacco

 In 1900 the school gained a gold medal at the Paris exhibition for its educational exhibit.
-By 1968 the school had outgrown its premises and moved to a new site at Millarston.
-By 1978 the school was closed and converted to flats.
+By 1968 the school had outgrown its premises and closed.
+A new site at Millarston was opened as the John Neilson High School.
+By 1978 the former John Neilson Institution school was closed and converted to flats.
 Interestingly though, on Renfrewshire Doors Open day you can gain access to the original building and see the magnificent statue of Greek philosopher Diogenes by local sculptor Alexander Stoddart which stands in the entrance hall.